jmaslak/resume/README.md

 [JTMresume.sty](https://github.com/jmaslak/resume/blob/main/JTMresume.sty)
 file to use fonts installed on your machine.

-To build the resume on Linux, simply use make from the command line.A
+To build the resume on Linux, simply use make from the command line.

 The resume generator will utilize the [references.bib](https://github.com/jmaslak/resume/blob/main/references.bib) file for